Wave packet: The Airy wave train

-Nevertheless, there is no dissonance with Ehrenfest's theorem in this force-free situation, because the state is both non-normalizable and has an undefined (infinite) ⟨x⟩ for all times.
+There is no dissonance with Ehrenfest's theorem in this force-free situation, because the state is both non-normalizable and has an undefined (infinite) ⟨x⟩ for all times.
 (To the extent that it could be defined, ⟨p⟩ = 0 for all times, despite the apparent acceleration of the front.)

+The Airy wave train is the only dispersionless wave in one dimensional free space.
+In higher dimensions, other dispersionless waves are possible.